-(Updated April 2021)
+(Updated July 2023)

-Matariki Forests is the third largest forest owner in New Zealand with more than 150,000 hectares of forest across the country.
+Matariki Forests is the third largest forest owner in New Zealand with approximately 160,000 hectares of forest across the country.
 Matariki Forests are managed by Rayonier New Zealand Ltd (RNZ), a subsidiary of Rayonier Inc.

 Growing our tomorrow.